-22. Pursuant to Article 7 (c) of the UNJSPF Regulations, authority to certify UNJSPF benefit payments is reserved to the CEO of the Fund.
+22. Pursuant to Article 7 (b) of the UNJSPF Regulations, authority to certify UNJSPF benefit payments is reserved to the Chief Executive of Pension Administration.
 Only the Fund can determine and calculate the pension benefit entitlements that may be payable.
 Such decisions concerning participants’/beneficiaries’ entitlements are subject to judicial review, pursuant to Section K and Article 48 of the Fund’s Regulations and Rules, and examined exclusively on the basis of the Fund’s Regulations and Rules.

 23. Based on the Regulations and Rules, the responsibility for determining eligibility to participate in the Fund rests with the employing organizations/SPCs/SPC Secretaries.
 Recognizing the difficulties and concerns the SPC Secretaries may have fulfilling this duty, the Fund will make available10, a web service that provides self-service search access to a limited database of pensionable and non-pensionable contracts of staff from member organizations with prior service.
 This tool can be used by the SPC Secretaries to assist in determining potential eligibility to participate in the Fund, restoration or validation of prior service or transfer of pension rights.
 Such access is provided on the understanding that a) the responsibility to determine eligibility (including inquiries from the staff members about prior service) remains with the member organizations; b) although the Fund will facilitate research by providing access to this database, data ownership rests with the member organizations; c) the limited data provided may be incomplete and can only be used as an additional tool in addition to the information provided by the staff member; and d) the confidentiality requirements of the Fund are maintained.